Nike-Inc/cerberus/docs/administration-guide/creating-an-environment.md

 to delete one.
 Then configure your AWS credentials via the CLI command: `aws configure`.

 If you do not wish to install the AWS CLI, see
-<a target="_blank" onclick="trackOutboundLink('http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html')" href="http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html">Working with AWS Credentials</a>
+<a target="_blank" rel="noopener noreferrer" onclick="trackOutboundLink('http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html')" href="http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html">Working with AWS Credentials</a>
 for alternative ways to supply credentials for the Cerberus Lifecycle CLI.
 We use the default credential provider chain with an added STSAssumeRoleSessionCredentialsProvider (so that build systems can assume a role).
 You can allow cerberus to assume a role by setting environment variables `CERBERUS_ASSUME_ROLE_ARN` and `CERBERUS_ASSUME_ROLE_EXTERNAL_ID`.